christopherowers/supratidal_forests/README.md

 #### Mapping definition

-An initial continental-scale mapping workflow for SCF forests has been developed which is inclusive of the multiple landscape position and vegetation features described in the conceptual definition above.
-This workflow is currently being refined, but includes three key parameters by which areas will be defined as SCF forests in the mapping product:
+An initial continental-scale mapping workflow for __*SCF Forests*__ has been developed which is inclusive of the multiple landscape position and vegetation features described in the conceptual definition above.
+This workflow is currently being refined, but includes three key parameters by which areas will be included in the mapping product:
 1. Woody or forested vegetation, as defined by exceedance of a ‘woody cover’ threshold using nationally-available remote sensing products;
 2. Landscape position within the coastal zone and a suitable elevation envelope (i.e. upper and/or lower elevation thresholds);
 3. Not mapped as mangrove (or saltmarsh) under existing nationally-available mapping products.

-The national SCF forest map generated in this project will therefore provide a binary classification regarding the presence/absence of supratidal and associated coastal forested wetlands, which is undifferentiated on either the basis of vegetation composition or geomorphic classes.
+The national __*SCF Forest*__ map generated in this project will utilise the above criteria to provide an index which reflects the likelihood of ocurrence of __*SCF Forests*__, which is undifferentiated on either the basis of vegetation composition or geomorphic classes.

 ---